robohydra/robohydra/docs/0.4/tutorial/advanced/index.md

 this, start RoboHydra like `robohydra -P ua-summoner`, fire two or three different browsers and go to [/robohydra-admin/](http://localhost:3000/robohydra-admin/) with all of them.
-You'll notice on the top-right corner that the hydra name is different for every browser.
+You'll notice on the bottom left that the hydra name is different for every browser.
 If you create new heads with one browser using the admin UI, the other browser will _not_ see those new heads.
 That means all browsers you try with can work independently of